Latent Space Modelling of Hypergraph Data

 In Definition \ref{def:nsrgh}, constraints are imposed on the radii $\bm{r}=(r_2,r_3,\dots,r_K)$ to ensure that the generated hypergraphs are non-simplicial.
-For example, if $r_3 < r_2$ and the hyperedge $\{i,j,k\}$ is present in the hypergraph, then it follows that the hyperedges $\{i,j\}, \{i,k\}$ and $\{j,k\}$ must also be in the hypergraph.
-We further note that $r_k$ is not explicitly modelled as a function of $k$, however the constraint $r_k > r_{k-1}$ implies that hyperedges of larger order will have a larger associated radii.
+To see this note that, if $r_3 < r_2$ and the hyperedge $\{i,j,k\}$ is present in the hypergraph, then it follows that the hyperedges $\{i,j\}, \{i,k\}$ and $\{j,k\}$ must also be in the hypergraph.